ganeshbashyal/robo_adviser_lite/README.md

 ## Example of Results and Summary

-The landing page display below plots
+The landing page displays the below plots:
 - Monthly Performance for each sector
 <img src="./Resources/images/sector_monthly_analysis.png" alt="Monthly Analysis" height="200" width="400" />